Lady and the Tramp: Art direction

 An early proposed version of Lady and the Tramp was set in San Francisco during the 1906 earthquake.
-Mary Blair was initially assigned as the film's art director, in which she did some inspirational sketches for the film.
-However, she left the studio to become a children's book illustrator in 1953.
+Mary Blair provided early conceptual art for the film during the 1940s, as it was one of the first projects she had worked on for the Disney studios.

 However, the film's setting was changed to occur during the turn of the twentieth century in New England, which resonated with Walt Disney.
 During a 1952 story meeting, Disney affectionately remembered: "In this period—I can remember those days, you know—I lived in a little town in Missouri, and there were only two automobiles.
 It was 1908.
 They began to come in then."
 Claude Coats was then appointed as the key background artist.
 He explained, "The period was turn-of-the-century Americana, so we made much use of porch furniture of that era, plus the gingerbread ornamentation of the houses, the curly-cue fences, etc."

 To create greater authenticity, Coats and the artists studied photographs of older Los Angeles mansions that reflected the ornamented gingerbread architecture within the once-fashionable West Adams neighborhood.
 To maintain a dog's perspective, Coats built miniature models of the interiors of Jim Dear and Darling's house, and took photos and shot film at a low perspective as reference.
 Tony Baxter, who was mentored by Coats, further explained: "[He] was trained in architecture so was particularly good at giving credibility to the setting.
 Coats liked to build models so he could see how things would translate dimensionally."
 Eyvind Earle (who later became the art director of Disney's Sleeping Beauty) did almost 50 miniature concept sketches for the "Bella Notte" sequence and was a key contributor to the film.